 Our admissions team and students will be attending the following school fairs.
 Please feel free to drop by our table to learn more about Convent & Stuart Hall.

-The online application will be available through the checklist on the admissions portal starting Friday, September 7, 2018.
+The online application will be available through the checklist on the admissions portal starting on Monday, September 16, 2019.
 The application fee is $75.
-If you would like to request a fee waiver, please email our Admissions Associate: Lizzie Schneiberg
+If you would like to request a fee waiver, please email our Admissions Associate Lizzie Schneiberg

 Required Supplemental Documents